-France: Macron ousts interior minister after police protests
+France: Macron ousts security chief after police protests

 Macron didn’t change the finance or health ministers, posts central to helping France through the virus crisis and recession, or the foreign and defense ministers.

-Macron last week ditched the prime minister, Edouard Philippe, who steered France through its coronavirus lockdown and the first three years of Macron’s presidency.
+The new government will be led by Prime Minister Jean Castex. who was appointed Friday.
+Macron last week ditched Edouard Philippe, who as prime minister steered France through its coronavirus lockdown and the first three years of Macron’s presidency.

-The new prime minister, Jean Castex, is a career civil servant with no ministerial experience.
-His low profile suggests that Macron doesn’t want to be overshadowed should he choose to seek reelection in 2022.
-The 42-year-old Macron has not yet said if he’ll run for a second term.
+Castex is a career civil servant, and his low profile suggests that Macron doesn’t want to be overshadowed should he choose to seek reelection in 2022.
+Macron has not yet said if he’ll run for a second term.

-Castex, 55, most recently coordinated the step-by-step approach that France adopted for coming out of its strict two-month coronavirus lockdown.